finity69x2/hass-variables/README.md

 BONUS - OPTIONAL TTS MESSAGE HISTORY

-You can find the full documentation on how to do this and andjust this to your needs in here. [here](https://github.com/Wibias/hass-variables/tree/master/examples/save-tts-message/tts.md).
+You can find the full documentation on how to do this and andjust this to your needs in [here](https://github.com/Wibias/hass-variables/tree/master/examples/save-tts-message/tts.md).

 ---